Income Tax Allowance + National Insurance + Rate Bands

 |Dividend upper rate||33.75%||33.75%|

 |Dividend additional rate||39.35%||39.35%|

 Capital Gains Tax (CGT)

-- A reminder that the Capital Gains Tax Annual Exemption (AE) for individuals, Personal Representatives (PR) and Trustees is set to fall over the next two tax years.
+- A reminder that the CGT annual exemption (AE) for individuals, personal representatives (PR) and Trustees is set to fall next tax year.

 UK CGT Annual Exemption

 |Tax Year||Individuals/PR *||Trustees**|